chenzRG/Fredformer/README.md

 # Fredformer

-#20240410:
-Some additional experiment results have been added to the Folder "./rebuttal_pics".

-This is a simple example (already anonymized) related to the paper "Fredformer: Frequency Debiased Transformer for Time Series Forecasting"
+This code is related to the paper "Fredformer: Frequency Debiased Transformer for Time Series Forecasting" (KDD2024).

 # Dependencies
 Fredformer is built based on PyTorch.